jarv/clapper/README.md

 ## wscnt

-This is a simple example of implementing websockets, sending an update every centisecond to the client, with a human-friendly display of `xxd:xxh:xxm:xx.xs`
+This is a simple example of implementing a websocket connection in Go, sending an update every one-tenth of a second to the client with a human-friendly display of `xxd:xxh:xxm:xx.xs`.

 On receiving a `PUT` to the `/reset` endpoint, the counter will be reset to `0`.